trezor/trezor-firmware/common/tools/README.md

 All currently known unreleased ERC20 tokens are automatically set to the given version.

+**_Note that "soon" feature was already removed and following paragraph is deprecated._**

-All coins marked _soon_ are set to the current version.
+_All coins marked _soon_ are set to the current version.
 This is automatic - coins that were marked _soon_ were used in code generation and so should be released.
-If you want to avoid this, you will have to manually revert each coin to _soon_ status, either with `support.py set`, or by manually editing `support.json`.
+If you want to avoid this, you will have to manually revert each coin to _soon_ status, either with `support.py set`, or by manually editing `support.json`._

 Coins in state _unknown_, i.e., coins that are known in the definitions but not listed in support files, will be also added.
 But you will be interactively asked to confirm